wieslawsoltes/Dock/docs/dock-settings.md

 Increase these values if small pointer movements should not initiate dragging.

+## Global docking

+`DockSettings.EnableGlobalDocking` controls whether dockables can be dropped onto other `DockControl` instances.
+If set to `false` the global dock target is hidden and drags are limited to the originating control.

 ## Hide on close

 `FactoryBase` exposes two properties that control whether closing a tool or